Spring Training Stats That Matter MLB

 2019Washington Nationals17-12 (.586)

 One potential cause for this success carrying over from spring to the regular season is the importance of depth in modern baseball.
-Teams regularly use 10 to 15 starting pitchers during the season these days, and spring is a time where that pitching depth is on full display.
+Teams regularly use 10 to 15 starting pitchers during the season these days, and spring is a time when that pitching depth is on full display.
 If you’re hucking out a hurler in the eighth inning of a spring training game who carves, that probably means you’re set up with good depth for the season.

-This trend isn’t a great sign for World Series hopefuls like the Guardians (.313 spring W%) and Padres (.444) who both have spring records under .500 so far.
+This trend isn’t a great sign for 2024 World Series hopefuls like the Padres (9-10), Phillies (9-15), and Blue Jays (13-17), who all posted spring records below .500.

 Opponent Quality Is Key

-Baseball Reference has a metric to help with that evaluation called opponent quality.
+Baseball-Reference has a metric to help with that evaluation called opponent quality.
 Ranked on a scale of 1 to 10, the number lets you know if players hit against Single-A pitchers, high-minors competition or all big leaguers.
 Even the best players match up against some minor-league players this time of year, so it’s rare to see ratings above 8 or 9 (with 10 being the highest).